deisseroth-lab/cosmos-tools/README.md

 ###### Setup ipywidgets package for jupyter notebook
 `conda install -c conda-forge ipywidgets`

-(For some reason, [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/user_install.html), which is necessary only for trace_merge_script.ipynb, appears to be required to be installed separately, after the environment has already been created.)
+(For some reason, [ipywidgets](https://ipywidgets.readthedocs.io/en/stable/user_install.html), which is necessary only for trace_merge_script.ipynb, appears to be required to be installed separately, after the environment has already been created.
+There have also been some issues when removing conda environments after ipywidgets has been installed, but remaking the environments appears to eventually work.)

 ###### Setup CNMF-E package for neural source extraction